 How long has the cleaning company been in business?

-Have you verified the legitimacy of the cleaning service with the BBB or Clean Trust (formerly IICRC)?
+Have you verified the legitimacy of the cleaning service with the Clean Trust (formerly IICRC)?

 Does the cleaning service provide continuous staff training to ensure quality and consistency?